 The original recipe called for Golden Delicious apples, but I used Granny Smith since this was the only kind I had in my fridge at that time.
 But you can go ahead and use Golden Delicious or any other hard-flesh apple.
 I reduced the amount of brown sugar (1/2 cup instead of 1 cup), butter (1/4 cup instead of 1/3 cup) and cinnamon (1/2 teaspoon instead of 1 teaspoon) that go on top of the cake.
-I am glad I made these adjustments – the top was moist, sweet and spiced just enough.
-Also, I completely forgot to peel my apples although they recipe asked to do so, but nothing bad happened.
+I am glad I made these adjustments – the top was moist, sweet, and spiced just enough.
+Also, I completely forgot to peel my apples although the recipe asked to do so, but nothing bad happened.
 The flavor was still there, plus we got those extra vitamins hidden in the apple peel.

 Makes about 10 servings